5ubh4d45/spring-todo-app/README.md

 - Path Variable:
     - `id` (Long): The ID of the todo item to be deleted.
 - Response: Returns the deleted `TodoItem` object.

+### Delete all todo items
+- URL: `/delete-all`
+- Method: DELETE
+- Description: Deletes all todo items.
+- Response: Returns a list of all deleted `TodoItem` objects.

 Note: The endpoints expect and return data in JSON format.
 Make sure to include appropriate headers and follow RESTful practices when making requests to these endpoints.